andrepolischuk/andrepolischuk.github.io/notes/how-to-start-using-gitlab-ci.md

       - rsync -rpl ./dist/ stage.awesome.app:/dists/$CI_COMMIT_TAG/
   ```

+1. Also add `postversion` hook to application `package.json` as in the previous example.

-In this case when you run `npm version` command, runner tests the new version of application and then automatically deploys it to stage server.
+In this case, when you run `npm version` command, runner tests the new version of application and then automatically deploys it to stage server.

 Read more about [using SSH keys](https://docs.gitlab.com/ee/ci/ssh_keys/README.html) with Gitlab CI.